John Fleming Wilson: Newspapers

 In 1905, Wilson lived in Honolulu, Hawaii on the writing staff of The Honolulu Advertiser.
 A number of his stories were published in The Advertiser, in 1907 and 1908.
-In 1906, he was editor of the San Francisco The Argonaut, and a member of the Bohemian Club.
+In 1906, he was editor of the San Francisco The Argonaut.

 In 1907, he founded the Newport Signal, of Newport, Oregon.
 He was also associated with The Oregonian and The Pacific Monthly.

 In 1907, Wilson corresponded by letters to author and editor Charles Warren Stoddard (1843–1909), when Stoddard was living in Monterey, California.

-Carmel

-In the early 1910s, Wilson lived in Carmel Point, near Carmel-by-the-Sea.
-He built a little cottage at 14th Avenue and San Antonio Street as a writer's studio.
-He gave up newspaper work and went into short story writing.
-Many of his stories appeared in magazines like The Pacific Monthly, Sunset, The Saturday Evening Post, and Cosmopolitan.
-The books he wrote while in Carmel were Across the Latitudes (1911), The Land Claimers (1911), The Man Who Came Back (1912), The Princess of Sorry Valley (1913), and The Master Key (1914).

-In 1912, he sold the studio to realtor Philip Wilson Sr. (1862–1944) (not a relative) who also owned the Philip Wilson Building downtown, and developed the first and only Carmel Golf Course.

 World War I

-Wilson served overseas in France with the 7th infantry battalion of the Canadian Army during World War I from 1917-1919.
+Wilson served overseas in France with the 7th infantry battalion of the Canadian Army during World War I from 1917 to 1919.
 He was gassed by German shells.
 After the war he returned as a patient in a government hospital at Arrowhead Springs, San Bernardino.
 He then went to Martin's Sanitarium in Venice, California.

 Death

-Wilson died, from burns caused by a gas heater, on March 5, 1922, at his home in Venice, at the age of 55.
+Wilson died from burns caused by a gas heater on March 5, 1922, at his home in Venice, at the age of 55.
 His remains were brought to Hemet, California and funeral services were head at the San Jacinto Valley Cemetery in San Jacinto, California.